FitAdam/Mr.-Threat/README.md

 # Mr. Threat

-Mr. Threat is a Djang Web-App that allows SOC Analysts to look up the IPs they're interested in.
+Mr. Threat is a Django Web-App that allows SOC Analysts to look up the IPs they're interested in.

 # Live Version